HannimalCrackers/DHUM_73000/007_workinprogress.md

     * Photo taken info came in as a mashed together string field / separated into identifiable date and time
     * Realized late that just changing field format worked fine, but now I know how to split if I ever need to

+* Current challenge: how to split caption string to get hashtags isolated